markoooooooo/ooo/Leigh Brasington & Andrés Gómez Emilsson on WystanTBS YouTube Channel.md

 			- Better coaching cue: to focus on quiet stillness (which focuses you on equanimity, telling people to focus on equanimity can be too vague)
 			- Still aware of your body.
 			- According to the suttas you can drench, steep, satturate and suffuse your body with the piti and suka or the suka free from piti or your pure bright mind in the 4th.
+			- The subjectively pleasant aspect is gone and it's gotten subjectively neutral.
 - ## Formless Jhanas (5-8)
 	- Called the immaterial states, 5th to 8th.
 	- Really different from the first 4.